 Paul reminds the believers of their past and the way they now are before God.

-ULT 1 And you were dead in your trespasses and sins, you were dead in your trespasses and sins (ULT) This shows how the inability of a sinful person to obey God is similar to a dead person's inability to respond physically.
-Alternate translation: "you were spiritually dead, unable to do anything but sin" (See: Metaphor) in your trespasses and sins (ULT) The words trespasses and sins have similar meanings.
+you were dead in your trespasses and sins

+This shows how the inability of a sinful person to obey God is similar to a dead person's inability to respond physically.
+Alternate translation: "you were spiritually dead, unable to do anything but sin" (See: Metaphor (p.220)) (See: Metaphor (p.220))

+in your trespasses and sins

+The words trespasses and sins have similar meanings.
 Paul uses them together to emphasize the greatness of the people's sin.
 If your language has just one word for this, the two words can be combined.
-Alternate translation: "your many sins" (See: Doublet) in your trespasses and sins (ULT) The words trespasses and sins are abstract nouns that represent actions.
+Alternate translation: "your many sins" (See: Doublet (p.193)) (See: Doublet (p.193))

+in your trespasses and sins

+The words trespasses and sins are abstract nouns that represent actions.
 You can use an adjective or a verb for this if that would be helpful to your readers.
-Alternate translation: "the sinful things that you did" or "always sinning against God" (See: Abstract Nouns) in which you once walked (ULT) Here, walk is a metaphor for the way a person lives.
-Alternate translation: "which is how you lived" or "which you did habitually" (See: Metaphor) according to the age of this world (ULT) ULT 2 in which you once walked according to the age of this world, according to the ruler of the authorities of the air, the spirit that is now working in the sons of disobedience.
+Alternate translation: "the sinful things that you did" or "always sinning against God" (See: Abstract Nouns (p.172)) (See: Abstract Nouns (p.172))

+in which you once walked

+Here, walk is a metaphor for the way a person lives.
+Alternate translation: "which is how you lived" or "which you did habitually" (See: Metaphor (p.220)) (See: Metaphor (p.220))

+according to the age of this world

 The apostles often used world to refer to the selfish behaviors and corrupt values of the people living in this world.
-Alternate translation: "according to the values of people living in the world" or "following the principles of this present world" (See: Metonymy) the...of...world...ruler of the authorities of...air (ULT) This refers to the devil or Satan.
+Alternate translation: "according to the values of people living in the world" or "following the principles of this present world" (See: Metonymy (p.226)) (See: Metonymy (p.226))

+the ruler of the authorities of the air

+This refers to the devil or Satan.